Cadabam's Mindtalk – 24/7 AI Mental Health Companion

 Parental stress and mental health operate on a two-way street, as they are intricately linked with each other.
 Chronic stress can be a significant trigger for mental health problems in parents.
 Exhaustion, overwhelming feelings keep them constantly on edge and lead to anxiety, depression, or even burnout.
 They may lack healthy ways to cope with heightened stress levels.

-Recognizing Signs of Mental Health Struggles in Parents
+Recognizing Signs Of Mental Health Struggles In Parents

 Mental health struggles in parents often go unnoticed, impacting not only the parents but also the entire family.
 To recognize potential signs of these issues, look for significant and persistent changes in mood, such as increased irritability, anxiety, or withdrawal.
 Stressed parents become more critical, impatient, or emotionally unavailable, and neglect basic self-care like sleep patterns, personal hygiene, or eating habits.
 Stress and mental health issues that can manifest physically, like headaches, stomach problems, or fatigue, could be potential indicators.